VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ## Purpose
 - API that enables any tv/movie production company to shoot new shows.
-- Hybrid between a working prototype & portfolio project.
+Hybrid between a working prototype & portfolio project.
 - Provides a way to manage crew, with operations like hire & fire.
 - Enables scheduling of show productions, ensuring that necessary crew is available for their duration, and no personnel conflicts arise.

----
-### Requires Python 3.11

----
-## Design Choices & Limitations
+## Limitations

 ### SQLite
-Choosing *SQLite* as the database, carried the following:
+Choosing *SQLite* as the database, carried the following drawbacks:

-#### Benefits
-- Lightweight execution under same *Docker* container.
-- Fast and trusted integration testing.
-See dedicated section below for more info.

-#### Drawbacks
 - Absense of nuanced locking mechanisms.
 To ensure db integrity under future concurrent execution environments, serializing transactions was the only available choice.
 Dedicated section below describes how this further affected design.